Farratto/WalkThisWay/README.md

 ### Change Log

+* v2.9.3: FIXED: nil error when not running dev version of Step Counter; Speed window had real name of creature when not identified on clients
 * v2.9.2: FIXED: nil error introduced with v2.9.1
 * v2.9.1: FIXED: was duplicated type changes in some situations; rare error.
 FEATURE: token right-click options added.
 Support for upcoming major Step Counter update.
 * v2.9.0: FIXED: rare bug.
 Cleaned up look of new speed types.
 FEATURES: support for Step Counter movement tracking under different speed conditions; new tag SPEED: n extra for spells like Plant Growth in 5e.